courosh12/conductor-dotnet-client/README.md

 })
 ```

-This will start __x__ workes who will poll every __y__ second for new tasks.
+This will start __x__ workers who will poll every __y__ second for new tasks.
 If no task is returned it will back off based on the strategy provided.

 Your worker has to implement the IWorkflowTask interface;